-Autonomous Republic of Crimea is an administrative region of Ukraine located on Crimean peninsula.
-The Republic has sea border with Russia.
+Crimea Republic is located on the Crimean Peninsula.
 The capital city of the region is Simferopol.

-Crimean peninsula situated on the southern edge of Ukraine between the Black Sea and the Azov Sea is divided into two parts.
+The Crimean Peninsula is divided into two parts.
 The first one is a steppe area, with huge open spaces and dry, hot summer.

 The other part is a coast with a subtropical climate.
 The natural boundary between the areas is the eye-catching Crimean Mountains with a dormant volcano called Kara-Dag.

 Population - 1,889,400 (2014).

 The current status of Crimea is disputed between Ukraine and Russia.
 De facto, it is controlled by Russia.